Transformers \`a Grande Vitesse: Transformer-based approach

 The output, of dimension \( n_{\textrm{trains}} \times n_{\textrm{foll}} \), represents predictions for the next RPs for all trains.
 Outputs for the \texttt{postArrival} RP are discarded when computing the batched loss, since they do not represent real measured delays.
 All numeric inputs (times and delays but not embeddings) to the model and all model outputs are normalized using the empirical mean and standard deviation of the training data, in order to accelerate training.
 Before normalizing, we also convert all delays to their square roots and then take the square of all output delays before un-normalizing: by working in square root space, the model is less sensitive to big delays, which avoids few very late outlier trains taking more importance than the rest.
 Therefore, if the delays as input are \( d_{-n_\textrm{prev}}, \ldots, d_{-1} \) and times are \( t_{-n_\textrm{prev}}, \ldots, t_{n_\textrm{foll} - 1} \), they will be transformed by \( f \) before and \( f^{-1} \) after the first and final linear layers of our model:

 Our experiments also present a model using the logarithm and exponential functions in place of the square root here, and another using the identity function for \( f \) and \( f^{-1} \).

 Finally, rather than using the output directly as a prediction, we add the translated delay to all predictions.
 The translated delay is the last measured delay for the train, meaning that our model predicts the difference between the last measured delay and the real delay.
-In particular, it becomes trivial for our model to perform as well as translation, by outputting only zeros; and in general its performance should always exceed translation and less variation is required in values to be output by the model.

-While there are many postprocessing steps that can be imagined for predictions, such as smoothing or clipping them, we choose to only use one trivial adjustment in order to force the model to make naturally accurate predictions.
-We chose to clip predictions that would lead for an unreached RP to be predicted in the past: using our current set-up, an unvisited RP can be predicted in the past if the predicted value added to the translated delay is smaller than the opposite of the remaining scheduled time to the RP.
-We therefore apply a ReLU function to the prediction added to the scheduled remaining time, before subtracting the scheduled time again; effectively clipping all predictions to the current time.
-This post-processing step is only used when testing the model, not during training, in order to still correct these harmful predictions.
+We chose to clip predictions that would lead for an unreached RP to be predicted in the past: we apply a ReLU non-linearity~\footnote{A ReLU non-linearity is the function \( x \mapsto \max(x, 0) \).} to the prediction added to the scheduled remaining time, before subtracting the scheduled time again; effectively clipping all predictions to the current time.
+This post-processing step is only used when testing the model but not during training, in order to still correct these harmful predictions and improve performance -- doing so during training would prevent the model from learning from these mistakes through gradient descent.

 To summarize, given a train \( i \) and the index of an upcoming RP \( j \leq n_{\textrm{foll}} \), denote \( y_{i,j} \) the model's raw output, \( \mu, \sigma \) the mean and standard deviation of training data, \( t_{i,-1} \) the last measured delay for the train, and \( s_{i,j} \) the scheduled remaining time to the RP (potentially negative when the train is late), then our prediction is,